What was my mum thinking....

 You can listen here

 I'm confident we all know someone who lives alone, is retired or withdrawing from community life.

-"The notion of feeling lonely or isolated is such an alien concept to me as I have, for as long as I can remember, been surrounded by family" To recreate memories of being at Nan's with a 'Sit & Knit' community group for elderly people at risk of isolation, loneliness & depression.
+"The notion of feeling lonely or isolated is such an alien concept to me as I have, for as long as I can remember, been surrounded by family" To recreate memories of being at Nan's my intention is to set up 'Sit & Knit' community group for elderly people at risk of isolation, loneliness & depression.
 Whilst we sit & knit we will share stories, worries and laughter over a cup of tea and cake whilst listening to Vera Lynn, maybe even enjoying

 To promote the use of 100% natural wool in the production of our award winning scarf.

 To use recycled/recyclable packaging.

 To use reusable jute sacks as an alternative to plastic or paper.

 To use Cork Leather as an ethical alternative to animal leather on all of my outdoor country clothing.

 To reduce our environmental footprint through supporting British business whenever we can.

 To donate a percentage from the sale of each adult chunky knit scarf to charities

 With the introduction of an outdoor country clothing line I will ensure ethical working practice in the manufacturing process and source organic cotton for the garments.